jordanheidlage/note_taker_jth/README.md

-# Jordan Heidlage Professional README Generator
+# Professional README Generator

   ## Description
       This project was created to utilize Inquirer prompts to generate a Professional README.
   ## Table of Contents (Optional)
   - [License](#license)
   - [Installation](#installation)